Compass files S-1, reveals $3.7B in revenue on net loss of $270M – TechCrunch

 The company’s revenues have increased from $186.8 million in 2016 to a whopping $3.7 billion last year, with much of the top-line revenue growth coming in the last two years, according to its S-1.
 Given the startup’s agency model, most of that revenue is paid out directly to the firm’s agents, who netted about $3 billion in commissions in 2020.
 Compass posted a net loss of $270 million in 2020, a net loss roughly in line with what it has experienced in the past two years.

 Total transactions on the platform grew from about 27,000 in 2018 to 145,000 in 2020, while total transaction volume (the value of the properties the company brokers) went up by about five-fold, from $34 billion to $152 billion last year.
 Since commissions on real estate are determined as fixed percentage of the value of the property, more transaction volume directly translates into more revenue for Compass.
-The company has been able to sustain that growth while limiting the number of agents it has added.
-From 2019 to 2020, the company only had 28% growth in its total number of agents, reaching just shy of 9,000 last year.
+The company had 19,385 agents on its platform as of Dec.
+31, 2020.

 Compass had its share of trouble before the pandemic.
 In September 2019, the Wall Street Journal reported that the company had lost a number of senior level individuals over the previous eighteen months including its chief financial officer, chief marketing officer and chief technology officer.